typingpanda/tp/docs/DeveloperGuide.md

 ### PC Class Architecture

 ![PC Class Diagram](uml-pictures/PcDiagram.png)
+(Note: all private properties have getters and setters but have been omitted to make diagram more readable)

 This UML class diagram shows the classes and their relationships in a computer system, which is represented by the `PC` class.
 The PC class has several attributes, including name, isPrebuilt, cpu, cpuCooler, gpu, motherboard, ram, storage, psu, chassis, and budget.